codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 | `dind-lv-monitor`         | 300m          | 400Mi        | Doesn't need PV         | DaemonSet   | Yes   |

 NOTES:
 Components that are always on consume resources all the time.
-Components that are not always on only consume resources when pipelines are running.
+Components that are not always on, only consume resources when pipelines are running.
 They are automatically both created and destroyed for each pipeline.

 Node size and count depends entirely on how many pipelines you want to be “ready” for, and how many will use “burst” capacity:
 * Ready (nodes): Lower initialization time and faster build times.
-* Burst (nodes): High initialization time and slower build times.
-(Not recommended)
+* Burst (nodes): High initialization time and slower build times (not recommended).

-The size of your nodes directly relates to the size required for your pipelines and thus it is dynamic.
-If you find that only a few larger pipelines require larger nodes you may want to have two Codefresh Runners associated with different node pools.
+>The size of your nodes directly relates to the size required for your pipelines and is thus dynamic.
+If you find that only a few large pipelines require larger nodes, you may want to have two Codefresh Runners associated with different node pools.

 **Storage**